a-camarillo/a-camarillo/README.md

 ### Hello there 🐨
-- 🔭 I'm currently building a REST API for recipe data
+- 🔭 I'm currently building my portfolio with TypeScript and React
-- 🌱 I’m currently learning about Django's REST Framework and GraphQL
+- 🌱 I’m currently learning about TypeScript and React.
 - 🤝 Hit me up to work on some open source projects
-- 📚 Looking to learn about API and system design and best practices
+- 📚 Looking to learn about API, system design and best practices
 - 😄 Pronouns: He/Him/His
 - 📜 "Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I'll meet you there."
 - ✔️ Recently "Completed": Workout App